tobySolutions/langchain-nextjs-fleek/README.md

 ## 📦 Bundle size

 The bundle size for LangChain itself is quite small.
-After compression and chunk splitting, for the RAG use case LangChain uses 37.32 KB of code space (as of [@langchain/core 0.1.15](https://npmjs.com/package/@langchain/core)), which is less than 4% of the total Vercel free tier edge function alottment of 1 MB:
+After compression and chunk splitting, for the RAG use case LangChain uses 37.32 KB of code space (as of [@langchain/core 0.1.15](https://npmjs.com/package/@langchain/core)).

 ![](/public/images/bundle-size.png)